Thursday, February 26, 2009

 This is The End

-He lays about ten meters away from where I sip coffee and pretend to adjust my camera, but really study a clump of hippies nested by the grave, wrapped in blankets and sweaters, swaying to an execrable, grating interpretation of People Are Strange provided by a thin, blonde young man who, judging by his accent is of Swedish descent.
+A clump of hippies are nested by the grave, wrapped in blankets and sweaters, swaying to an execrable, grating interpretation of People Are Strange provided by a thin, blonde young man who, judging by his accent is of Swedish descent.

 It begins to rain, which is expected, even encouraged in Paris, because it makes the whole place even more beautiful.
 Nobody seems to notice; in fact, the Swedish kid has segued into an up-tempo, cheery version of The End.
 He sings phonetically, free from the encumbering meaning of words.